 If you need a quick answer on evaporated milk safety and shelf life, here are the essential takeaways:

-Unopened Cans: Stay safe in the pantry for 12–18 months past the printed date if the can is undamaged.
+Unopened Cans: Stay safe in the pantry for 12–18 months past the printed date if the can is undamaged, not bulging, not rusty, and not severely dented.

-Opened Cans: Once opened, move the milk to a glass container and use it within 3–5 days in the refrigerator.
+Opened Cans: Once opened, immediately transfer to a glass container and use it within 3–5 days maximum in the refrigerator (below 40°F / 4°C).

 Freezer Life: Safe for 4–6 months, but expect texture separation.
-Check our freezing guide for texture fixes.
+Check our evaporated milk storage & freezing guide for texture fixes.

 -